 Moving & Storage

 Choosing the right mover is crucial in the relocation process.
 Find out more information on moving assistance.

 Plano residents are free to choose from a variety of providers.

 New residents have 30 days to register vehicle(s) in the state.
 Find out more information on vehicle registration from the Texas Department of Motor Vehicles.
 The local tax office is located at:

 Plano, TX 75074

 Questions about updating your Driver License?
 To learn more about updating your driver’s license visit the Texas Department of Public Safety.
-The local office can be found at:
+The local office can be found at, by appointment only:

 Department of Public Safety

 Voter registration cards may be obtained at all Plano fire stations, public libraries, and post offices.
 View voter registration in Collin County.

 There is a reason Plano boasts numerous accolades and accreditation’s.
 Visit the City of Plano website for more information.